cirruslabs/cirrus-cli/PERSISTENT-WORKERS.md

 * `level` — logging level to use, either `panic`, `fatal`, `error`, `warning`, `info`, `debug` or `trace` (defaults to `info`)
 * `file` — log to the specified file instead of terminal
-* `rotate-every` — rotate the log file if it reaches the specified size, e.g. 640 KB or 100 MiB (defaults to no rotation)
+* `rotate-size` — rotate the log file if it reaches the specified size, e.g. 640 KB or 100 MiB (defaults to no rotation)
 * `max-rotations` — how many already rotated files to keep (defaults to no limit)

 Example: